| | |

 Bog-house in the garden.
 However, the majority of fashionable houses would

 have been equipped with at least one water closet by the 1780s.
+Document 5: Click the link below to view the document

 A lease on Horsman's Place, Dartford, 1735,